httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 "world"}
 ~~~
-{: title="Partial response with both Content-Digest and Repr-Digest"}
+{: title="Partial Response with Both Content-Digest and Repr-Digest"}

 In the response message above, note that the
 `Repr-Digest` and `Content-Digests` are different.